Tiruppur

 The region was ruled by the Cheras during the Sangam period between the 1st and the 4th centuries CE.
 It was under the rule of early Pandyas medieval Cholas, Later Cholas and the Vijayanagara Empire till the 15th century followed by the Nayaks who introduced the Palayakkarar system.
 In the later part of the 18th century, the it came under the Kingdom of Mysore and later the British Raj as a part of Madras Presidency.
 The region played a prominent role in the Poligar Wars.

-Post Indian Independence in 1947, Tiruppur was part of Coimbatore district.
+After Indian independence in 1947, Tiruppur became part of Coimbatore district.
 It was established as the capital of the newly formed Tiruppur district in 2009.
-Tiruppur tis a part of Tiruppur Lok Sabha constituency that elects its member of parliament.
+Tiruppur is a part of Tiruppur Lok Sabha constituency that elects its member of parliament.
 The town was predominantly an agricultural, but with the advent of textile boom in the 20th century and rapid industrialization has seen Tiruppur become a major textile and knitwear hub.
 As of 2021–22, Tiruppur exported garments worth 480 billion USD, contributing to nearly 54% of the all the textile exports from India.